Skip to content

 Where is the Gallerie dell'Accademia located in Venice?

-The gallery sits on the south bank of the Grand Canal within the sestiere of Dorsoduro.
-It occupies the Palladian complex known as the Scuola della Carità which dates back to 1343.
+The Gallerie dell'Accademia is on the south bank of the Grand Canal in the sestiere of Dorsoduro.
+It occupies a building complex that includes the former Scuola Grande, church, and convent of Santa Maria della Carità.